Hey Bulldog: Background and composition

-The finished composition of "Hey Bulldog" is in common time (4/4) and employs a shifting key, changing between B major, A major and B minor.
-Commentators have variously described the song as hard rock, blues-based rock, psychedelic rock, pop rock, acid rock or a simple rock number.
-In a beginning reminiscent of the Beatles' cover of Barrett Strong's "Money (That's What I Want)", the song's opening piano riff is played in octaves before being doubled in a higher register by two guitars and a lower bass register.
+"Hey Bulldog" is a hard rock, psychedelic rock, pop rock, blues rock, and acid rock song; with a length of three minutes and nine seconds.
+The song uses a 4/4 time signature and employs a shifting key, switching between B major, A major and B minor.
+The opening piano riff is played in octaves, before being doubled in a higher register by two guitars and a lower bass register.
 The song includes two bridges and two middle verses, with the bridge closer in style to a refrain.
-The song's introductory riff repeats throughout the song, appearing at the end of the refrain and the outro, as well as further influencing the refrain.
-The song's lyrics utilize heavy word play, which Lennon later said "[mean] nothing".
+The introductory riff repeats throughout the song, appearing at the end of the refrain and the outro, as well as further influencing the refrain.
+The piano riff has been compared to their cover of Barrett Strong's song, "Money (That's What I Want)".